-Like the M25 circles London, Route 1 circumnavigates the Land of Fire and Ice, only this road is incredibly beautiful and traffic is almost non-existent.
+Like the M25 circles London, Route 1 circumnavigates Iceland, the Land of Fire and Ice, only this road is incredibly beautiful and traffic is almost non-existent.
 Naomi Dunbar tells us more…

 This vast 827-mile long road takes you on a journey through some of the most spine-tingling landscapes, landmarks and natural sights that this incredibly diverse country has to offer, and as you twist your way around every new corner, you’ll get more and more blown away by the views.

 Iceland’s unique landscape is a fascinating thing to behold.
 I was mesmerised by the way its enormous glaciers stretch and bow to the feet of its magnificent mountains, the way its icy ocean laps onto volcanic-black sand beaches, and the way it bubbles and steams from its nooks and crannies is truly out of this world.

 That’ll give you the opportunity to soak it all in, explore the many small gravel tracks in between, and gawp at all of the incredible sights along the way, such as; the mighty Skogafoss waterfall, erupting geysers, Vatnajökull glacier and the plane-grounding volcano of doom, Eyjafjallajökull (10 points if you can pronounce that).

 If you’re going in hope of catching a glimpse of the Northern Lights, then the best time of year to visit is between November and March, though you’ll probably find it a little too chilly in the saddle, with winter temperatures averaging around 0C to -10C depending on which part of the island you’re visiting.

 However, in the summer, Iceland is an entirely new and green land.
 Its weather is quite pleasant, similar to that of good old Britain, and you’re far less likely to get caught up in a sand or snow storm.

 If you want to ride Iceland’s Route 1 you basically have two options.
 If you want to ride your own bike there, you’ll need to get the Smyril Line ferry, which is the only passenger ferry currently operating between Europe and Iceland, from Hirtshals, Denmark.

-Alternatively, Biking Viking offers BMW F700GS, F800GS and R1200GSs for rental, with costs being from €240 per day depending on what you want to ride.
+Alternatively, Biking Viking offers BMW F 750 GS, and R 1250 GSs for rental, with costs being from €215 per day depending on what you want to ride and for how long.
 Head over to the Biking Viking website for more information on renting in Iceland.